Where is Piedmont and what is its climate?

 How is Valpolicella Ripasso made?

-Fresh, just-fermented Valpolicella DOC wine is poured over drained but unpressed skins left over from Amarone or Recioto production; both are racked into to a different container where a secondary alcoholic fermentation occurs giving the Valpolicella Ripasso more structure and richness.
+Fresh, just-fermented Valpolicella DOC wine is poured over drained but unpressed skins left over from Amarone or Recioto production; both are racked into a different container where a secondary alcoholic fermentation occurs giving the Valpolicella Ripasso more structure and richness.

 Recioto della Valpolicella wines are dry, semi-sweet, or sweet?